filakhtov/gentoo-use-docs/media-gfx/gthumb.md

 It is safe to disable the flag.

+### colord
+Pass the `--enable-colord` and `--enable-lcms2` options to the configure script.
+Use the colord service to make ICC color profiles to properly work when running on the Wayland display server.

+This flag should be enabled when target system runs the Wayland display server.

 ### debug
 Pass the `--enable-debug` option to the configure script.
 Disable compiler optimizations and build binaries and libraries with debugging symbols.
 Enable output of the debugging messages to the stderr at runtime.